kuijjerlab/PySNAIL/docs/source/index.rst

 Caiman
 ======
-Count Adjustment to Improve the Modeling of Gene Association Networks (Caiman) is a package aims at correcting the normalized expression for lowly expressed genes that increases false positive associations in co-expression analysis.
+Count Adjustment to Improve the Modeling of Gene Association Networks (CAIMAN) is an algorithm that corrects for false-positive associations, which may form between lowly expressed genes after quantile-based normalization of the data, and which may affect downstream co-expression network analysis.

 Table of Contents
 -----------------